timurtu/markdown-text-editor/README.md

 **(Name is subject to change)**

+I just found out that [MdNote](http://md-note.com/) exists, so I have discontinued this project unless there are significant differences between the two ideas.

 Developers aren't the only people using markdown for writing documents.
 This application makes writing markdown accessible to everyone.

 Built on Electron.